wanderingstan/affdexme-osx/README.md

 AffdexMe OSC for Wekinator
 ===

 This app uses the [Affectiva SDK](http://developer.affectiva.com) to perform face and emotion detection and output this as OSC data, suitable for [Wekinator](http://www.wekinator.org/) machine learning.
+It is a fork of the [AffdexMe OSX](https://github.com/Affectiva/affdexme-osx) demo app.

 DMG download at: http://wanderingstan.com/drop/AffdexMeOSC.dmg